cessda/cessda.guidelines.public/platform/TechnicalInfrastructureOverview.md

 - a project contains one or more
  [Kubernetes clusters](https://kubernetes.io/docs/concepts/overview/components/)
-- a cluster contains components of the same logical type (development, staging, production, management) that form parts of different tools and services
+- a cluster contains components of the same logical type (development, staging, production, management) that form parts of different products.
 - every component is a
  [Docker container](https://www.docker.com/resources/what-container)
 - each [Kubernetes cluster namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)
- contains components belonging to a single tool or service, and logically separates them from the contents of other namespaces in that cluster
+ contains components belonging to a single product, and logically separates them from the contents of other namespaces in that cluster
 - external access to the components in each namespace is mediated by a reverse proxy situated in that namespace